 Stories hooked me on conservation.
 As a kid, I watched every National Geographic special I could and never missed an episode of Wild Kingdom.
-My fascination with all things wild led me to major in wildlife biology at Cornell University, but I quickly realized that I wasn’t a scientist at heart – I was more interested in saving creatures than studying them.
+My fascination with all things wild led me to major in wildlife biology at Cornell University.
+But I quickly realized that I wasn’t a scientist at heart – I was more interested in saving creatures than studying them.
 I spent spring semester of my junior year in Washington, DC and shifted my focus to environmental policy.
 That decision led to dual graduate degrees in environmental science and public affairs at Indiana University and a long career in environmental policy analysis, program evaluation, and advocacy in Washington.

 Since then, my writing has appeared in publications such as The Washington Post, Pacific Standard, High Country News, Scientific American, Ensia, Wonderful West Virginia and other outlets.
-While in Shepherdstown, I wrote regular features on a wide range of topics for The Observer of Jefferson County (WV) and was a contributing editor for Fluent Magazine.
+While in Shepherdstown, I wrote regular features on a wide range of topics for The Observer of Jefferson County (WV) and and was a contributing editor for Fluent Magazine.
 In addition to my freelance writing, I work as a science communications coach for COMPASS, helping scientists communicate more effectively with journalists, policymakers, and others.

 Oh, and since this is the Internet, here’s a picture of my cat, Cookie, looking adorable.